go-air/.github/CONTRIBUTING.md

 ## Reviews

 We value reviews and attention to detail.
 We normally spend several rounds of review.
-Often, the submitter of a work for review may decide to pursue a different solution.
-If this is the case, the new, different solution should be pursued in a different issue.
-Please link the issues in the issue discussion to preserve this relationship.
+Often, things are learned in the review process and the submitter of a work for review may decide to pursue a different solution (Reviewers should however make every effort to be inclusive to new ideas).
+If a different solution is pursued, it should be in a different issue.
+Please link both issues in the issue discussion to preserve this relationship.

 ## Discussions